 4 Rivers Smokehouse Carolina Mustard BBQ Sauce, $10.95 from Amazon

 With a color that vivid, it can only be South Carolina style.

 Lexington, NC and Piedmont, SC: Light Tomato Sauce

 The light tomato style of central North Carolina and the “Pee Dee” region of South Carolina reflects the convergence of several styles of barbecue and factors described above.
 Basically, light tomato is what happened when the old guard vinegar and pepper sauce encountered the advent of commercial ketchup, and was met favorably with the German palate preference for sweet and sour.
 The result is a delicious sauce that is still mostly acid-driven, with a touch of sweetness and slightly more body for clinging to larger chunks of chopped pork from whole smoked pork shoulder.

-Lillie’s Q Western North Carolina Tomato Barbecue Sauce, Pack of 2 for $19.79 on Amazon
+Lillie’s Q Western North Carolina Tomato Barbecue Sauce, Pack of 2 for $18.49 from Amazon

 An applaudable tribute sauce from a Chicago-based barbecue joint.